Starting your research

 - The amount and substantiality of the part copied taken in relation to the whole work or adaptation

 For more detailed information on Fair Dealing for research or study see the Fair Dealing web page.

 At the point of incorporating other people's material in your research, consider whether that material will be an essential component of your final publication.
 If the answer is 'yes' you will need to obtain permission to use it.
 It can be difficult to determine whether or not you have permission to use someone else's work.

 Log what you use

 Create a log to record the details of any copyright material you use in your research.
 This will help you identify and assess copyright material you have included in your research.
 A sample log is available for download as part of the Copyright for Researchers Toolkit (see links below).

 Is there copyright in collection of data?

 Copyright can protect compilations of material or data where there has been skill, judgment, labour or expense required to compile it.
 More information on data collection is available on the Copyright and Collecting Data page.

-Download the Copyright for Researchers Toolkit A4 (doc)
+Download the Copyright for Researchers Toolkit A4 (PDF, 201kb)